Declaration of Conformity Template Method: How to Draw Up a Compliant DoC (Inc. 25 Template Downloads)

 Where compliance of an explosive with the applicable requirements has been demonstrated by that procedure, manufacturers shall draw up an EU declaration of conformity and affix the CE marking.

-You have now created an overview of all relevant information regarding the declaration of conformity.
-Next to the specific requirements on the content, this can also be information about the requirements whether to translate the declaration of conformity or not, to deliver the declaration of conformity with the product, or to draw up a single declaration of conformity for all applicable directives.
+You have now created an overview of all relevant information regarding the DoC.
+Next to the specific requirements on the content, this can also be information about the requirements whether to translate the DoC or not, to deliver the document with the product, or to draw up a single document for all applicable directives.

 Step #3.
-Download the correct template and draw up your declaration of conformity
+Download the correct template and draw up your DoC

-Now you are aware of the requirements, it’s time to draw up the declaration of conformity for your product.
+Now you are aware of the requirements, it’s time to draw up the DoC for your product.

-In order to do draw up you declaration of conformity:
+In order to do draw up your DoC: